- Knowledge Exchange

 - News and Events

 Although Peru is a water-rich country, mountain ranges separate the country’s in-land Amazonian water supply from the people and economic activity on the coast.
-Increasing population growth, climate change and a legacy of unregulated mining activity and water use contribute to a growing urgency for a coordinated national strategy to manage this precious resource.
+Increasing population growth, climate change, and a legacy of unregulated mining activity and water use contribute to a growing urgency for a coordinated national strategy to manage this precious resource.
+The Peruvian government has begun to invest in and request assistance with integrated resource management.

 Why the gender equality approach should be transversal to the Integrated Water Resource Management?
 This video, prepared by Alexandra Carlier, aims to summarize one of the policy briefs that the Canadian […]